I’m Mike Marcotte. First of all, thank you so much for visiting my website. I started Give Me The Mike in May 2017.

 The most-clicked page on my website each year is my Minnesota Holiday Lights Display Guide.
 I started the Guide in 2017 after I noticed that there weren’t many lists featuring places displaying lights over the holidays.
 The Guide now features 150-180 homeowners and drive-thru displays across the state.

 Give Me The Mike combines the best of Minnesota with traveling advice.
 I made traveling a priority in my life years ago, but only recently came to discover how much I enjoy travel writing.
 My travel articles are catered to the LGBT community (I truly came ‘out’ in 2011), but all are invited to click around.

 Plenty more to come

-I would love to see you more!
-Connect with me on Facebook, Twitter and Instagram.
+My boyfriend, Cody, and I have been together since January 2023 and love exploring, especially with his two kids.
+Give us suggestions for what to do!
+Connect with me on Facebook and Instagram.
 Or you’ll find a contact form at the bottom of this page if you want to say hello.
-And don’t forget to subscribe so you receive my latest posts in your inbox.

 Thanks for visiting!

 This website and its content is property of Give Me The Mike. © 2017 – 2023.
 All rights reserved.

 Reproduction of all content on this website, in part or whole, is prohibited without prior written consent by Give Me The Mike.